saurabh-s-sawant/saurabh-s-sawant.github.io/_posts/2024-03-16-typeErasure.md

         T object;
     };

+    /* if material implementations of computeStep1 are defined in free functions
+     * we need a friend function here, which is injected in the namespace where
+     * Algorithm is defined (in this case, global scope).
-    /* friend functions */
+     */
     friend void computeStep1(Algorithm const& material);

     /* See that in the constructor, we store object we get as pointer to base.
-     * That means we type erasure what we store.
+     * That means we type erase T. T is only known in the constructor, and
+     * that is why we need a base class AlgorithmConcept to store it in some form,
+     * which in this case is a unique_ptr to base class.
      */
     std::unique_ptr<AlgorithmConcept> pimpl = nullptr;